lambdaclass/concrete/README.md

                                               evidence: reported
 ```

 Read the signatures. `parse_byte`, `check_length`, `validate` are pure. `report` can write to the console and nothing else. `main` has `Std` because it is the entry point.
-The split between bounded core and effectful shell is the point — Concrete does not pretend the whole program is predictable; it makes the boundary explicit.
+The split between bounded core and effectful shell is the point.
+Concrete does not pretend the whole program is predictable; it makes the boundary explicit.

 ## What the compiler reports

 Evidence levels:

-- **proved** — a linked Lean 4 theorem backs the claim.
+- **proved**: a linked Lean 4 theorem backs the claim.
-- **enforced** — the compiler can reject violations (passes all 5 predictable gates).
+- **enforced**: the compiler can reject violations (passes all 5 predictable gates).
-- **reported** — the compiler classifies it but cannot enforce.
+- **reported**: the compiler classifies it but cannot enforce.
-- **trusted-assumption** — claim depends on an explicit trust boundary.
+- **trusted assumption**: claim depends on an explicit trust boundary.

 The predictable profile (`--check predictable`) rejects functions that recurse, contain unbounded loops, allocate (or declare `Alloc`), cross FFI, or block through file/network/process capabilities.
-Per-function.
+Per function.

 Reports that run cleanly today: `caps`, `unsafe`, `layout`, `interface`, `alloc`, `mono`, `authority`, `proof`, `eligibility`, `proof-status`, `obligations`, `stack-depth`, `fingerprints`, `effects`, `recursion`, `consistency`, `verify`.